taylorbhogan/quickstarter/README.md

 ## Back end

-The back end was built using Python and Flask, and connects to a postgreSQL database via SQLAlchemy.
+The back end was built using Python and Flask, and connects to a postgreSQL database via SQLAlchemy and Alembic.

 ## Front end

-The front end was built using JavaScript, React, and Redux.
+The front end was built with React and Redux, powered by JavaScript and Express.
 The rich text editor used to create a project is powered by [React Quill](https://www.npmjs.com/package/react-quill).
+Project image upload is handled by Amazon Web Services S3.

 ## Deployment